johnlacomba/Game-SpaceTradingSim/frontend/README.md

-# Space Trader Frontend (React + Vite)
+# Sphere of Influence Frontend (React + Vite)

-Simple UI to connect to the Go backend via WebSocket.
+Strategic UI to command your empire via the Go backend WebSocket.

 ## Run